 Research Data Planning

 The management of research data requires specifying the file and folder organization of documentation.
 The TIER Protocol specifies the contents and organization of reproduction documentation for a project involving computations with statistical data.
-See: TIER Protocol 4.0 – https://www.projecttier.org/tier-protocol/protocol-4-0/.
+See: Project Teaching in Empirical Research (TIER) Protocol 4.0 – https://www.projecttier.org/tier-protocol/protocol-4-0/.

 Why manage research data?